Doctoral Studies

 Doctorate (Dr. phil.)

 The topic of the dissertation project must be accepted by a professor of this institution or an affiliate professor.
 Students who meet these prerequisites may apply to the Doctoral Committee to be accepted to a doctoral programme.
-Details on admission and procedures are given in the Doctoral Degree Regulations (German).
+Details on admission and procedures are given below and in the Doctoral Degree Regulations (German). (pdf) (this file is not barrier-free)

 Artistic-scientific doctorate (Dr. phil.)